China stocks rise as chip makers, resource shares jump

 Premier Li Qiang said China needs to accelerate research and development for core technologies including chips, state media quoted him as saying on Thursday, which also propped market sentiment.

-** Tech giants listed in Hong Kong lost 0.7%, with search engine giant Biadu slumping 4.2% and food delivery firm Meituan dropping 2.1%.
+Tech giants listed in Hong Kong were little changed, with search engine giant Baidu slumping 3.1% and food delivery firm Meituan dropping 1.1 percent.

 Comments